Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 It mostly depends on the species and what the snake eats.
 Feces will be produced after the animal has been digested.
 How often a snake needs to eat varies, so how often a snake defecates also varies.

 Whatever the snake eats always comes out all at once, and snakes typically don’t eat again until it does.
-So, how often a snake eats will give you an accurate estimate of the amount of feces that it will leave behind.
+So, how often a snake eats will give you an accurate estimate of the amount of feces that they will leave behind.

 Younger snakes tend to eat more frequently than older ones because they have to fund their fast growth.
 Therefore, they will probably poop more frequently as well.